LEADERSHIP SKILLS ENHANCEMENT COURSE – LESEC

 What is LESEC?

-If your School Prefects are not trained in leadership with approved leadership curriculum, you are not giving them the right mental preparation to take on leadership challenges, even as students.
+If your Student leaders and School Prefects are not trained with approved leadership training curriculum, you have not given them the right mental preparation to take on leadership challenges.

 - Identify what leadership is and what it is not.